Gromov-Witten and Welschinger invariants of del Pezzo varieties: Applications

-\begin{proposition} Suppose that $\R E$ is disconnected and the hyperplane class is on its pointed-component.
-If $d$ is even and if the configuration $\underline{x}_d$ has an odd number of real points on each component of $\R E$, then there is no real irreducible rational degree $d$ curve in $\C P^3$ passing through $\underline{x}_d$. \end{proposition}
+\begin{proposition} Assume that $\R E$ is disconnected and the hyperplane class is on its pointed component.
+If $d$ is even and, moreover, the configuration $\underline{x}_d$ has an odd number of real points on each component of\, $\R E$, then there does not exist any real irreducible rational degree $d$ curve in $\C P^3$ passing through $\underline{x}_d$. \end{proposition}

-\begin{proof} This is a consequence of Theorem \ref{Theorem3-W} and the following remarks. \begin{itemize} \item The base locus of the pencil of surfaces in the linear system $|-\frac{1}{2}K_{\C P^3}|$ is an elliptic curve $E$ of degree $4$ in $\C P^3$.
-Moreover, $E$ is of homology class
+\begin{proof} This proposition is a consequence of Theorem~\ref{Theorem3-W} and the following remarks: \begin{enumerate} \item The base locus of the pencil of surfaces in the linear system $|-\frac{1}{2}K_{\C P^3}|$ is an elliptic curve $E$ of degree~$4$ in $\C P^3$.
+Moreover, the curve $E$ is of homology class